gregsdennis/ThingFilter/Readme.md

                                    p.Title.Contains(filter));
 	}

-To get a little more sophisticates, we could break the filter into individual words and perform the above search on each one.
+To get a little more sophisticated, we could break the filter into individual words and perform the above search on each one.

 But this approach has some drawbacks: